July 17, 2054. Friday. 9:30 am.

 “It’s nice to meet you.
 I didn’t expect the leader of Hercules guild to be in Georgia.”

 “I do live in Atlanta,” said Will.
 “We were also going out to eat lunch when we got an unexpected call to do a quest.
-We thought we would check it out.”
+So we thought we would check it out.”

 “Sure, why not.
 I was getting hungry,” said Jack.